Beltrami coefficient and angular distortion of discrete geometric mappings: Experimental results

 \subsection{Simply-connected and multiply-connected open surfaces}

 We start by considering different mapping methods for simply-connected and multiply-connected open surfaces.
-In Fig.~\ref{fig:open_surface}, we present three mapping examples, including a rectangular conformal map of a simply-connected open human face model using~\cite{meng2016tempo}, an annulus conformal map of a punctured face example using~\cite{choi2021efficient}, and a quasi-conformal Teichm\"uller map of a simply-connected open Chinese Lion model using \cite{lui2014teichmuller}.
+In Fig.~\ref{fig:open_surface}, we present three mapping examples, including a rectangular conformal map of a simply-connected open human face model using~\cite{meng2016tempo}, an annulus conformal map of a punctured face example using~\cite{choi2021efficient}, and a density-equalizing map of a simply-connected open Square model using \cite{choi2018density}.
 For each example, we plot the histogram of the norm of the discretized Beltrami coefficient $|\mu_T|$ and the histogram of face-averaged angular distortion $\epsilon_{\text{angle}_T}$.
 It can be observed that for the two conformal mapping examples, the angular distortion histogram closely resembles the one for the Beltrami coefficient.
-For the Teicum\"uller mapping example, the angular distortion histogram is not as sharp as the one for the Beltrami coefficient.
-Nevertheless, the face-based angular distortion histogram is still able to largely resemble the key features of Teicum\"uller mapping, with the distortions concentrating at a non-zero value.
+For the density-equalizing mapping example, the angular distortion histogram is very similar to that of the Beltrami coefficient.
 The above results demonstrate the close relationship between the Beltrami coefficient and angular distortions.